nanw1103/parallel-processing-patterns/README.md

 This list is a work in progress.

-## Consideration on Parallel Style and Synchronization Models
+## Consideration on Parallelism and Synchronization

-### Computer system fundamentally supports concurrent execution
+### Computer System Fundamentally Supports Parallel Processing
 The modern computer system typically adopts the interrupt mechanism for I/O. Upon signal, it triggers the CPU to suspend the current path and execute a different one.
 Though the per-CPU execution is still sequential at the micro-level, the execution model exposed is logically parallel.
-Considering multiple CPUs and cores, a computer system fundamentally supports concurrent execution and is suitable for the asynchronous model.
+Considering multiple CPUs and cores, a computer system fundamentally supports parallel execution and is suitable for the asynchronous model.

 However, such an asynchronous model is not intuitive to the human mind, which is more comfortable with _sequential operations_.
 It's also non-intuitive to write synchronous routines down.

-### Sequential programming is the origin
+### Sequential Programming Is The Origin
 One could debate whether programming is for the computer to execute or for humans to write and read.
 If we look back upon the evolution of programming languages, we can see that in the last 60 years, programming languages are evolving from computer-friendly (punched card) to human-friendly (assembly,